goatcheese98/stock-predictions-llm/DEPLOYMENT.md

 - The app uses Cloudflare Workers for API security, so no API keys are exposed in the frontend
 - All static assets (images, CSS, JS) will be served from GitHub Pages
 - The deployment typically takes 2-5 minutes to complete
 - Changes to the `main` branch will automatically trigger a new deployment
+- The build process automatically optimizes and minifies all assets
+- Large personality images (648KB-1.6MB) are automatically included in the build

+## Build Success

+✅ **Local build tested successfully!**
+- Build output: `dist/` folder
+- Assets optimized and minified
+- All personality images included
+- Ready for GitHub Pages deployment